COVID-19 pandemic in Japan: Timeline

-Japan is one of the countries with at least a million COVID-19 cases, as well as the only country in East Asia with at least a million COVID-19 cases.
+Japan is one of the countries with at least a million COVID-19 cases.
 At the beginning of the 2020 Summer Olympics, there were nearly 860,000 cases in the country.

 The COVID-19 pandemic in Japan can be divided into five waves based on the genome sequence of the country's COVID-19 virus.
 The National Institute of Infectious Diseases (NIID) of Japan has determined from its genetic research that the COVID-19 variant of the first wave is derived from the Wuhan type that is prevalent in patients from China and other countries in East Asia.
-After entering Japan in January 2020 through travelers and returnees from China, the virus caused numerous infection clusters across the country before beginning to subside in March.
+After entering Japan in January 2020 through travellers and returnees from China, the virus caused numerous infection clusters across the country before beginning to subside in March.
 Japanese medical surveillance confirmed its first case of the virus on 16 January 2020 in a resident of Kanagawa Prefecture who had returned from Wuhan.
 On 14 February 2020, the country confirmed the first COVID-19 death.

 The first wave was followed by a second one that originated from a COVID-19 variant of the European type that is traced back to early patients from France, Italy, Sweden, and the United Kingdom.
-Japanese medical surveillance detected the second wave on 26 March 2020 when the government's expert panel concluded the likelihood of a new outbreak caused by travelers and returnees from Europe and the United States between 11 March 2020 and 23 March 2020.
+Japanese medical surveillance detected the second wave on 26 March 2020 when the government's expert panel concluded the likelihood of a new outbreak caused by travellers and returnees from Europe and the United States between 11 March 2020 and 23 March 2020.
 The NIID has established that the majority of viruses spreading in Japan since March is the European type.
 This has led it to conclude that the data "strongly suggests" that the Japanese government has succeeded in containing the Wuhan variant and that it is the European variant that is spreading across the country.